-Each ident property represents a binding to a globally meaningful name in some security domain; the string value of the property is the name, and a URI designates the scheme or organization that assigned the name.
-By giving the ident value, the benchmark author effectively declares that the Rule instantiates, implements, or remediates the issue for which the name was assigned.
-For example, the ident value might be a CVE identifier; the Rule would be a check that the target platform was not subject to the vulnerability named by the CVE identifier, and the URI would be that of the CVE web site.
+Each ident property contains a globally meaningful name in some security domain; the string value of the property is the name, and a Uniform Resource Identifier (URI) designates the scheme or organization that assigned the name.
+By setting an 'ident' property on a Rule, the Benchmark author effectively declares that the Rule instantiates, implements, or remediates the issue for which the name was assigned.
+For example, the ident value might be a Common Vulnerabilities and Exposures (CVE) identifier; the Rule would be a check that the target platform was not subject to the vulnerability named by the CVE identifier, and the URI would be that of the CVE Web site.